What does Russia leaving the Council of Europe mean? | DW | 17.03.2022

 "But following the ECHR judgments and through Russia's engagement with the Council of Europe, there have been certain changes in the legislation and marginal improvements."

-Several cases filed by Russian citizens against the government, also piled up at the ECHR, including the case of the poisoning of prominent Russian opposition leader Alexey Navalny.
+Several cases filed by Russian citizens against the government also piled up at the ECHR, including the case of the poisoning of prominent Russian opposition leader Alexei Navalny.

 In 2021 alone, the court dealt with more than 6,000 applications concerning Russia.
-While it is yet to make a decision about how it will deal with the pending cases, Kanstantsin Dzehtsiarou, Professor in Human Rights Law at the University of Liverpool and editor-in-chief of the European Convention on Human Rights Law Review, explained that there was a possibility of these pending cases remaining frozen.
+While how the court will address pending cases remains under consideration, Kanstantsin Dzehtsiarou, a professor in human rights law at the University of Liverpool and editor-in-chief of the European Convention on Human Rights Law Review, explained that there was a possibility of these pending cases remaining frozen.

-In 2018, Moscow had already declinedto pay its dues to the Council of Europe after it was denied voting rights following its annexation of Crimea.
+In 2018, Moscow declined to pay its dues to the Council of Europe after being denied voting rights following its annexation of Crimea.

 Dzehtsiarou added that a similar situation could follow under current circumstances.

-He also hopes that Russia would eventually consider re-engaging with the Council of Europe so that the victims of the Kremlin’s human rights abuses could get justice.
+He said he also hopes that Russia would eventually consider re-engaging with the Council of Europe so the victims of the Kremlin's human rights abuses could get justice.

-Amnesty’s Prilutskaya stressed that a first step forward to continue helping victims of rights abuses in Russia, would be to support organizations and independent media both inside and outside the country, who focus on highlighting human rights violations in Russia.
+Amnesty's Prilutskaya stressed that a first step forward to continue helping victims of rights abuses in Russia would be to support organizations and independent media both inside and outside the country that focus on highlighting human rights violations in Russia.

 Edited by: Andreas Illmer